TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2026-01-21-socratic-seminar-28.md

 ### wallet migration bug causes Core v30 and v30.1 to be removed 1/6/2026
-* the issue: wallet/ directory can be deleted during the migration process in core V30
-        - it's not that "rare" -- normal use can result in this bug (pruned nodes or corrupted db log data)
+* the issue: wallet/ directory can be deleted during the migration process in core V30 doesn't effect modern wallets >v.20 not that "rare" -- normal use can result in this bug (pruned nodes or corrupted db log data
 * wallet migration -> convert wallet.dat files to descriptor wallets
 * why this bug popped up now?
         - migration wasn't mandatory before v30